 Develop and hone the skills professionals need to work in health policy.

 Fall Entry: July 1 | Spring Entry: November 1 | Summer Entry March 15

 Preparing Professionals to Work in Health Policy and Advocacy

-The Certificate in Health Policy from the McCourt School of Public Policy is designed to provide a practical understanding of how the public policy process works, grounding in major health policies, and in-depth skills on how to influence health policy in today's challenging political and policy environment.
-Designed for leaders working in the public, private, and nonprofit sectors, this 15-credit program can be completed in one year.
+The Certificate in Health Policy from the McCourt School of Public Policy is designed to provide a practical understanding of how the public policy process works, grounding in major health policies, and in-depth skills on how to influence health policy in today’s challenging political and policy environment.
+Designed for leaders working in the public, private, and nonprofit sectors, this flexible 15-credit program can be completed in as little as one year.

 Expert Faculty and Practitioners

 All courses are taught by Georgetown’s McCourt School faculty.
 Our scholars and practitioners are intellectual leaders in the field of health policy, regularly called upon to advise policymakers.
 The McCourt School’s distinguished experts bring extensive scholarship, practical experience, and innovative teaching methods to the classroom help students become future policy leaders.

 Access to Health Policy Resources

 The McCourt School’s location in the center of the policy world in Washington, DC, and its institutional affiliation with Georgetown University School of Medicine, MedStar Georgetown University Hospital, and the Georgetown University Health Policy Institute, enable access to extensive resources, expert faculty, and cutting-edge research that greatly benefit and enrich the academic experience.